Senai-Dev-ops/SDB_DevOps/README.md

 # If it's the first time you're running the project, you must generate the first admin user by running:
 # First access the backend container bash
 sudo docker exec -it sdb_be bash
-# Generate the user running
+# Generate the user by running
 npx sequelize db:seed:all
 # Finally, exit
 exit